nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 ![segment_pie](https://github.com/user-attachments/assets/695491ee-89f4-48f9-8c35-3beee28d7890)
 New customers make up around 30% of the total customers.
 The churned and one time big spenders combine to around half the total customers.

+# K-Means Clustering Validation
+- The clusters are not significantly imbalanced and cluster sizes are acceptable.
+- The Silhouette Score for the clustering is around 0.49, which is moderate clustering quality and indicates room for improvement.
+- The true optimal k may have been of higher values like 8 or 10, but those were not tested due to being computationally demanding and the marketing norm is to select between a k from 2 to 6.

 # Recommendations for K-Means Cluster Segments
 - New customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
 - Generally, marketing campaigns are launched to find New Customers and to try and reach out to Churned Customers to try and rekindle interest and get them to return.